habibaa-saleem/-Text-Editor-Dictionary-C-/README.md

 # -Text-Editor-Dictionary-C-
-A powerful dictionary text editor project created using C++ to allow users to efficiently create, edit, and search through extensive collections of words and their meanings
+A powerful dictionary text editor project created using C++, allowing users to efficiently create, edit, and search through extensive collections of words and their meanings.

+Getting Started

+These instructions will help you set up and run the C++ Dictionary Text Editor project on your local machine.

+Prerequisites
+Make sure you have the following prerequisites installed on your machine:

+C++ compiler (e.g., GCC)